-3.56 The 3rd Party must ensure that there is an established and consistent audit and log management framework which ensures that key systems including applications are set to log key events (including those of privileged access and personnel activity) with such logs being retained for a minimum period of 13 months.
+- 3.55 The 3rd Party must ensure that there is an established and consistent audit and log management framework which ensures that key systems including applications are set to log key events (including those of privileged access and personnel activity) with such logs being retained for a minimum period of 13 months.
 Logs for network equipment in Security Critical Functions must be fully recorded and made available for audit for 13 months.

-As a minimum the 3rd Party must ensure that logs address the following events:

-- System start-up and shutdown.

-- Successful and unsuccessful authentication

-- System log-on log-off

-- Creation, modification, and deletion to/of accounts

-- Credential change

-- Privilege escalation

-- Account lockout

-- Hardware attachments and removals

-- System and network management alerts and error messages

-- Security event admin changes; including group management and security policy changes

-- Start and stop points of the logged process

-- Log activation or deactivation events

-- Changes to the type of logged events as required by the audit trail (for example the start-up parameters and any changes to them).
+As a minimum 3rd Party must ensure that the logs (as appropriate) contain the following events: - An established and consistent audit and start and stop points of the logged process. - Changes to the type of logged events as required by the audit trail (for example the start-up parameters and any changes to them). - System start-up and shutdown. - Successful logins. - Failed login attempts (for example wrong user ID or password). - Creation, modification, and deletion to/of user accounts. - What asset they were accessing (e.g. data). - Where they accessed the asset (e.g. IP address). - When (e.g. time-stamp).

-- Log modification (or attempted modification)

-- Any form of access to the management plane of systems used in connection with a UK public electronic communications network or service